joel-fuentes-git/hackathons-and-talks/README.md

 # hackathons, talks, and other events
-Archive of hackathon work (with event details) and talks presented by me (with presentation materials).
+Archive of hackathon work (with event details) and talks presented by me (with presentation materials), along with other events attended.

 ## 2026